abo-abo/lispy/README.md

 ## Digit keys

-When special, the digit keys call `digit-argument` which is very convenient since most Lispy commands accept a numeric argument.
+When special, the digit keys call `digit-argument` which is very useful since most Lispy commands accept a numeric argument.
 For instance, "3c" is equivalent to "ccc" (clone sexp 3 times), and "4j" is equivalent to "jjjj" (move point 4 sexps down).
 Some useful applications are "9l" and "9a" - they exit list forwards and